This page is sponsored by:

 biography

-Born in Salt Lake City, Utah, in July 1927, beautiful Carol Ohmart grew up to become Miss Utah 1946.
-She entered the 1946 Miss America contest and was fourth runner-up.
-Beginning a modeling career in the late 1940s, Ohmart often appeared on the covers of a variety of magazines through the mid 1950s.
-She also did commercials for early TV programs, appearing on the NBC program Versatile Varieties in 1949 doing floor wax commercials alongside Anne Francis and Eva Marie Saint; the three actresses also hosted the show, which ended in 1951.
-That same year, Ohmart married Ken Grayson, but the short-lived union ended in 1953.
+Carol Ohmart Born in Salt Lake City, Utah, on June 3, 1927, beautiful actress Carol Ohmart grew up in the Seattle, Washington area but returned to Utah upon her parents' divorce.
+The beautiful teenager became Miss Utah 1946, and she was fourth runner-up in the 1946 Miss America contest.
+Relocating to New York and beginning a modeling career in the late 1940s, Ohmart often appeared on the covers of a variety of magazines through the mid 1950s.
+She also did commercials for early TV programs, first appearing on the NBC program Versatile Varieties in 1949 doing floor wax commercials alongside Anne Francis and Eva Marie Saint; the three actresses also hosted the show, which ended in 1951.
+An early marriage to Ken Grayson ended in 1951.

 LEFT and CENTER A: Magazine covers featuring Carol Ohmart: 1947 National Police Gazette cover and October 1953 American Hairdresser cover.
 CENTER B and C: Paramount promotional photos.
-RIGHT: Ohmart with husband Wayde Preston, star of the 1957-1960 TV series Colt .45.
-Preston and Ohmart parted company in 1958
+RIGHT: Ohmart at a premiere with second husband Wayde Preston, star of the 1957-1960 TV series Colt .45.
+Preston and Ohmart married in 1956 and parted company in 1958

 In 1955, Ohmart signed a contract with Paramount Studios, and studio press releases proclaimed her their answer to Marilyn Monroe.
 Though she was indeed gorgeous, her roles were the opposite of Monroe's vulnerable, naive characters.
 Rather, Ohmart excelled in portraying ruthless characters who were often driven to murderous, deviant behavoir.
 Her first two films were the film noir entries The Scarlet Hour (1956; with Tom Tryon and James Gregory) and The Wild Party (1956; with Anthony Quinn and Arthur Franz).
 Paramount did not pick up Ohmart's contract option, so from there she acted in numerous television shows, including Bronco and Hawaiian Eye and freelanced in several low-budget films, such as Born Reckless (1958; with Mamie Van Doren and Jeff Richards) and House on Haunted Hill (1959; with Vincent Price and Richard Long).